casasprunes/codeparts/README.md

 # codeparts
-:seedling: :snail: A personal project to share code with colleagues and workmates
+A Blog about Kotlin, Kafka and Programming tutorials